yiqun-wang/LPS-matlab/README.md

 ## Usage

-Please run "demo.m" using MATLAB for generating Local Point Signature(LPS).
+Please run "demo.m" using MATLAB for generating Local Point Signature(LPS) on Linux or Windows system.

 1. input: "off", "obj", or "ply" format of mesh model in mesh_dir folder.